 Muscles are our motors and energy burners.
 They also store energy in the form of glycogen.

 When you can’t store energy in the muscles, your body will store it as fat.
-The other thing we need to accomplish to support that energy storage is increase in insulin sensitivity and anabolic hormones.
+The other thing we need to accomplish to support that energy storage is an increase in insulin sensitivity and anabolic hormones.

-Moving heavy weights gives your body a signal on hormonal level to start producing anabolic hormones like growth hormone and testosterone to adapt to the demand.
+Moving heavy weights gives your body a signal on a hormonal level to start producing anabolic hormones like growth hormone and testosterone to adapt to the demand.
 This will lead to more energy being used and stored in muscles and increased use of body fat.